Bold and Easy Flower Coloring Pages for Beginners (Free Printables)

 Frequently asked questions

-What makes these bold and easy flower coloring pages good for beginners?
+What makes these bold and easy flower coloring pages different from a typical floral coloring book?